 How can I get Medicare Part D in Washington DC?

 You can get Medicare Part D in Washington DC in two ways.
 The first way is through a stand-alone Part D Prescription Drug Plan.
 A stand-alone Part D plans goes alongside Original Medicare.

-The second way to get Medicare Part D in Washington DC is through a Medicare Advantage plan.
-Medicare Advantage plans combine your Part A (hospital) Part B (medical) and Part D (prescription drug) benefits all together in one convenient plan.
+The second way to get Medicare Part D in Washington DC is through a Medicare Advantage Prescription Drug plan.
+Medicare Advantage Prescription Drug plans combine your Part A (hospital) Part B (medical) and Part D (prescription drug) benefits all together in one convenient plan.
 Medicare Advantage plans are offered by private companies contracted with Medicare.
 They must cover everything Original Medicare covers with the exception of hospice care, which is still covered by Part A.

 How much does Medicare Part D in Washington DC cost?

 Medicare Part D costs in Washington DC vary from plan to plan, but some costs are regulated by Medicare.

 The first cost you may pay is a premium.
 A premium is the amount you pay monthly to have the plan.
 Premiums may vary among plans.
 Some Medicare Advantage Prescription Drug plans may have premiums as low as $0.

 Another cost you may pay is a deductible.
 A deductible is the amount you pay before the plan begins to pay.
 Medicare regulates that a Part D deductible can be no more than $435 in 2020.